Peter Bazalgette

-Sir Peter Lytton Bazalgette (/ˈbæzəldʒɛt/; born 22 May 1953) is a British television executive and producer, also active in the fields of the Arts and broader creative industries.
+Sir Peter Lytton Bazalgette (/ˈbæzəldʒɛt/; born 22 May 1953) is a British television executive and producer, also active in the fields of the arts and broader creative industries.

 Personal life

 A great-great-grandson of Victorian civil engineer Sir Joseph Bazalgette, a third cousin is Edward Bazalgette, who directed and produced the 2003 documentary The Sewer King, which charted Sir Joseph Bazalgette's design and engineering of the London sewers.
 Peter Bazalgette presented a later television show for Five, called The Great Stink, and chaired the Crossness Engines Trust raising £4.5 million to restore the Victorian pumping station built by his ancestor.

-His parents, Peter Bazalgette and Diana née Coffin, did not have a television until he was 12 years old.
+Bazalgette was born on 22 May 1953 near Croydon in northeast Surrey, in the portion which in 1955 was transferred to Greater London upon its creation.
+His parents, Paul Bazalgette and Diana née Coffin, did not have a television until he was 12 years old.
 He attended Dulwich College and then studied Law at Fitzwilliam College, Cambridge, graduating with a third-class degree and also serving as President of the Cambridge Union Society.

 Married since 1985 to Hilary Newiss, an intellectual property rights lawyer, with two children, Sir Peter and Lady Bazalgette live in Notting Hill, London.